mattthughes/Last-Trophy/README.md

 - Fixed view error by first seperating the category and genre model into the trophy hunter app, I did this so I could reference the game model to link the game to the category.
 After this in the category view I imported the trophy hunter model and in particular the categories model so I could reference the model and then created the view.
 There was an issue with the url to fix this I added the url to the project and created the url within the category app which fixed the view error.
 - Fixed migrations database model bugs where a field already existed to fix this I deleted the existing migrations and created the database model again.
 - Fixed database already exists error by deleting all database models and creating them again starting with the genre model as when trying to delete the game orginally this would clash with the genre model not allowing me to create or add new migrations to the database model.
 Deleting and creating the models and the model structure again fixed this issue.
+- Fixed slug errors by adjusting spelling mistakes to make sure the correct slug was being loaded.
+- Fixed a bug where the games were not being seperated into different genres to fix this I created a form and used a table to allow the user to specify which genre, game title or trophy count they were looking for.
+Once this was done I was able to use the slug url to then allow the user to click on the game title, which takes the user to the game details, such as the trophies and where the written guides will be.
+The creation of the genre form fixed these errors.

 ## Deployment